christo/scratchgen/README.md

 The Scratch Foundation [Life Long Kindergarten](https://github.com/LLK) at MIT Media Lab seem to be two github entities for the same group.

-* Scratch Foundation repositories appear at least partly mirrored under [LLK](https://github.com/LLK) and [scratchfoundation](https://github.com/scratchfoundation):
+Scratch Foundation repositories appear at least partly mirrored under [LLK](https://github.com/LLK) and [scratchfoundation](https://github.com/scratchfoundation):

 * [scratch-blocks](https://github.com/scratchfoundation/scratch-blocks) Scratch Blocks is a library for building creative computing interfaces.
 * [scratch-vm](https://github.com/scratchfoundation/scratch-vm) Virtual Machine used to represent, run, and maintain the state of programs for Scratch 3.0
 * [scratch-render](https://github.com/scratchfoundation/scratch-render) WebGL-based rendering engine for Scratch 3.0
 * [scratch-gui](https://github.com/LLK/scratch-gui) Graphical User Interface for creating and running Scratch 3.0 projects.
 * Several other component projects: Scratch Paint editor etc.

+In some cases there are sometimes thousands of forks of these repositories.

+### TurboWarp

+Modified version of Scratch 3 with faster performance etc.

+[TurboWarp](https://github.com/TurboWarp)

+### Misc

 * [getsb3](https://github.com/cdchushig/getsb3) API for downloading scratch projects in sb3 format.
 JavaScript, Docker.
 * [scratchblocks](https://github.com/scratchblocks/scratchblocks) renders a faithful view of a scratch program's block shapes.
 Seems to be view only, not edit.
 * [sb-edit](https://github.com/leopard-js/sb-edit) Some limited ability to download and modify scratch project files and assets.

-### TurboWarp

-Modified version of Scratch 3 with faster performance etc.

-[TurboWarp](https://github.com/TurboWarp)

 ### Dr Scratch & Hairball